Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 - [3] Chen, Wenlin, David Grangier and M. Auli.
 “Strategies for Training Large Vocabulary Neural Language Models.”
 ACL (2016). <a name="ref3"></a>

 - [4] Bengio, Yoshua and Jean-Sébastien Senecal.
 “Quick Training of Probabilistic Neural Nets by Importance Sampling.”
 AISTATS (2003). <a name="ref4"></a>

+- [5] Gutmann, M. & Hyvärinen, A..
+(2010).
+Noise-contrastive estimation: A new estimation principle for unnormalized statistical models.
+Proceedings of the Thirteenth International Conference on Artificial Intelligence and Statistics, in PMLR 9:297-304 <a name="ref5"></a>